hyeda1103/somyeol-KBS/README.md

-# Somyeol-KBS: Interactive Web Documentary with Data Visulization
+# Somyeol-KBS: Interactive Web Doc with Data Visulization

 ## Table of contents